narcs/steelconnect-dialogflow/README.md

         - To find out more about Botium: https://github.com/codeforequity-at/botium-core/wiki/The-Botium-CLI
         - To include extra configurations: https://github.com/codeforequity-at/botium-core/wiki/Botium-Configuration

+If you can't connect the DialogFlow or Botium doesn't work, here are some reasons why:
+* You may be working on the wrong DialogFlow file.
+Click on the down caret to the left of the settings button in DialogFlow and change to the correct project

 ## Testing Requirements/Preconditions:
 The following refers to preconditions that need to be met before running `botium-cli run`
 * There must not be any appliances on the HQ site